agile-lab-dev/Data-Product-Specification/README.md

 Discouraged customizations are:
 - change in the name or type of existing fields.
 This kind of change breaks compatibility with previous versions, and should be performed by keeping in mind that they will impact for sure all the logics based on those fields.
 - moving fields as sub-fields of other sections (e.g. moving the "workload type" field as a sub-field of a new "type" field).
 This is actually a specific case of the one above, and should be treated accordingly.
 - deletion of existing fields.
-This is generally somethign that will impact a lot modules that are leveraging the specification, and you must think very carefully before doing deletions.
+This is generally something that will impact a lot modules that are leveraging the specification, and you must think very carefully before doing deletions.
 Think that you can always make a field optional, and this choice will impact the specification way less.

 **N.B.: all the changes described above are allowed only if they do not affect reserved fields which are treated in the Forbidden customization.**